 - Optimize your experience by resolving issues quickly.

 - Remove inefficiencies in both applying for insurance and processing claims.

-Using data and technology to improve the customer experience doesn’t have to be earth shattering, either.
-Something as simple as drone mapping can help us find the most affected areas after a major storm, and using SMS to check in on customers – like we did after Hurricane Irma – can get the right resources to the right places and jumpstart claims sooner.
+Using data and technology to improve the customer experience doesn’t have to be earth-shattering, either.
+Something as simple as drone mapping can help us find the most affected areas after a major storm, and using SMS to check in on customers – as we did after Hurricane Irma – can get the right resources to the right places and jumpstart claims sooner.

 Getting new data sources in place means reimagining legacy systems and old ways of doing business, but it’s worth the effort.
 What’s more, our customers seem to agree.